sheelpatel29/Sports-Analytics/README.md

 ![alt text](https://github.com/sheelpatel29/Sports-Analytics/blob/master/soccer%20position%20mapping.png "Soccer Position Map")

-# Model Production
+# Model Building

-Taking the prepared data for the Machine Learning Models , I applied various models and analysed the accuracy of the attributes with reference to the position of the player.
+Various steps performed during model building are as follows:
+- Train_Test_split the dataset into 70-30 Train & Test data respectively
+- Trained the data on 3 models to find out the best model to categorize the data correctly with maximum accuracy.

  Models implemented are as follows :
-- Logistic regression
+- Logistic regression : Accuracy:  0.8807
+                        F1 score:  0.8806
-- KNN clustering Algorithms
+- KNN clustering Algorithms : Accuracy:  0.8829
+                              F1 score:  0.8826
-- Decision tree classifier
+- Decision tree classifier:  Accuracy:  0.8636
+                             F1 score:  0.8629

+- All the 3 models are performing pretty well , as their accuracy is so close.
+So far KNN clustering seems to be the best Model
 # Future Scope of Scaling

 I would have created an API , based on the model of recommendation, this can be considered as a future scope if anyone wants to expand the scope of the project.